Слике страница

 ePub

 promising perhaps in its first aspect, but fraught with ruin in its certain consequences had it been adopted, was the plan of abolishing the subordinate dignities of the hierarchy, in order to apply their revenues to the better maintenance of the parochial clergy.
-The parts of civil societies, as of all things in this nether world, are severally wholes, similar to the compounds. compounds.
-Every order of men in the great society of a nation is but a smaller society within itself.
-The same principles which render a variety of ranks essential in the composition of a state require inequalities of wealth and authority among the individuals of which each rank is composed.
-These inequalities, to form a harmonized consistent whole, require a regular gradation between the opposite extremes; which cannot be taken away, but the extinction must ensue of the whole
+The parts of civil societies, as of all things in this nether world, are severally wholes, similar to the compounds.
+Every order of men in the great society of a nation is but a smaller society within itself. same principles which render a variety of ranks essential in the composition of a state require inequalities of wealth and authority among the individuals of which each rank is composed.
+These inequalities, to form a harmonized consistent whole, require a regular gradation between the opposite extremes; which cannot be taken away, but the extinction must ensue of the whole description of men in which the chain is broken.

 Nor less fatal to our order would be any change in the tenure of ecclesiastical property; especially the favourite project of an exchange of tithes for an equivalent in